Jumio/mobile-sdk-ios/docs/integration_glossary.md

 ### 3D-Liveness

-Liveness check: The 3D-liveness check makes sure that a face scan performed was not of a picture, but of an actual, living person who also matches the picture on the previously scanned document
+Liveness check: The 3D-liveness check makes sure that a face scan performed was not of a picture, but of an actual, living person who also matches the picture on the previously scanned document.